 A lot of people didn’t like the transition from turn-based to action-oriented combat.
 I personally find it more engaging.
 I don’t hate the turn-based combat mechanics in the first game but hack-and-slash is more gratifying.

 If you are adamant about finishing everything, it should take you around 100 hours to complete the game.
 While there are some kill and fetch quests, they are given in such a way they feel like you’re contributing to the world.
 Besides, some of the side quests are neatly tied into the main storyline.
 You must do those quests.

 The map may initially feel very limited and constricted, but as you progress further, it opens up more, giving you the feel of an open world RPG.

 Bioware has created an underrated masterpiece here, which is overshadowed by games like The Witcher 3 and Red Dead Redemption 2.
 The analogies are inevitable, but it’s unfair.
 As long as you’re keeping your expectations in check, you’ll have a blast with this open-world action RPG.

-6. Middle Earth: Shadow Of Mordor
+6. Middle Earth: Shadow of Mordor

-In Mordor, you’re never too far away from a fight.
+In Mordor, you’re never far away from a fight.
 Kill the orcs or enslave them to join your army.
 Every enemy you encounter will have their own set of strengths and weaknesses.
 To find out more about them, you have to track and subdue the informants scattered all over the world.
 They’ll tell you the specifics of their Warchiefs.
 Once you know their weaknesses, you can use it in the fight to defeat them easily.

 If you want none of that, you can go straight to the action and go for the glory.
 The combat will be more challenging with no strategy but not too hard to dissuade you.